sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-processes/finish.md

 You have learned the following topics along the way:

-*	Set up a shared group environment
-*	Apply basic permissions
+*	Run and monitor background processes
+*	Monitor process behavior
+*	Change process priority
-*	Verify permissions
+*	Terminate processes